-7.1 Initial Grants.
+- 7.1 Initial Grants.
 Each Outside Director who first becomes a member of the Board shall receive a one-time grant of an NSO covering 10,000 Common Shares on March 1 of each year (subject to adjustment under Article 11).
-Such NSO shall be granted on the date when such Outside Director first joins the Board and shall become exercisable as to one-third of such 10,000 Common Shares at the end of each year's anniversary date of such Outside Director's appointment over the 36-month period commencing on the date of grant.

-7.2 Annual Grants.
+Such NSO shall be granted on the date when such Outside Director first joins the Board and shall become exercisable as to one-third of such 10,000 Common Shares at the end of each year's anniversary date of such Outside Director's appointment over the 36-month period commencing on the date of grant. - 7.2 Annual Grants.
 Upon each March 1 after the Outside Director first becomes a member of the Board, each Outside Director who continues serving as a member of the Board thereafter shall receive an NSO covering 10,000 Common Shares (subject to adjustment under Article 11), except that such NSO shall not be granted in the calendar year in which the same Outside Director received the NSO described in Section 7.1.
-NSOs granted under this Section 7.2 shall become exercisable as to one-third of said amount on and after the first anniversary of the date of grant, as to an additional one-third of said amount on and after the second anniversary of the date of grant.

-7.3 Accelerated Exercisability.
-All NSOs granted to an Outside Director under this Article 7 shall also become exercisable in full in the event of:

-- (a) The termination of such Outside Director's service because of death, total and permanent disability or retirement at or after age 65; or - (b) A Change in Control with respect to the Company, except as provided in the next following sentence.
+NSOs granted under this Section 7.2 shall become exercisable as to one-third of said amount on and after the first anniversary of the date of grant, as to an additional one-third of said amount on and after the second anniversary of the date of grant, and as to the final one-third of said amount on and after the third anniversary of the date of grant. - 7.3 Accelerated Exercisability.
+All NSOs granted to an Outside Director under this Article 7 shall also become exercisable in full in the event of: - (a) The termination of such Outside Director's service because of death, total and permanent disability or retirement at or after age 65; or - (b) A Change in Control with respect to the Company, except as provided in the next following sentence.